 Caring for yourself and your health is a way of expressing gratitude for the gift that you've been given — the gift of your body.
 Perhaps you've been in a dark place because of poor eating habits, or a total lack of fitness.
 This is your time to turn inward (if you're Catholic, you know this means turning to Jesus!), focus on discipline, make sacrifices, and turn your life around.
 Catholic or not, all of us want to be the best we can be, physically, emotionally, and spiritually — and Lent is the perfect time to start.

-PS, in case you're wondering, I gave up pizza — my favorite food — this year . . . for more reasons than just dietary ones!
+PS, in case you're wondering, I gave up sweets — one of my vices — this year . . . for more reasons than just dietary ones!